 How does Superficial Siderosis develop?

-As individual blood cells travel through your subarachnoid space they begin to rupture through a process called Hemolysis.
-The bursting of cell walls creates a heme overload that triggers the Bergman glia and microglial cells to fight back by producing the enzyme heme oxygenase-1.
+As individual blood cells travel through your subarachnoid space, they begin to rupture through a process called Hemolysis.
+The bursting of cell walls creates a heme overload that triggers the Bergman glia and Microglial cells to fight back by producing the enzyme heme oxygenase-1.
 This enzyme breaks down the heme and results in the release of free iron molecules, carbon dioxide, and biliverdin.
-Your body converts biliverdin into bilirubin and routes it out of your system through your liver.
+Your body converts biliverdin into bilirubin and routes it out of your body through your liver.
+Glial cells manufacture ferritin, which binds to the free iron.

 What symptoms are Superficial Siderosis related?